servicetitan/Stl.Fusion/docs/tutorial/Intro.md

             return publication.State.Computed.Value;
         }, cancellationToken);
 }
 ```

-This is how you typically use it:
+This is how you use it:
 ```cs
 [Route("api/[controller]")]
 [ApiController]